lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 The SCHC Compression rules can be applied to CoAP headers.
 SCHC Compression of the CoAP header MAY be done in conjunction with the lower layers (IPv6/UDP) or independently.
-The SCHC adaptation layers as described in section 5 of {{I-D.ietf-lpwan-ipv6-static-context-hc}} and may be used as shown in {{Fig-SCHCCOAP}}.
+The SCHC adaptation layers as described in Section 5 of {{I-D.ietf-lpwan-ipv6-static-context-hc}} and may be used as shown in {{Fig-SCHCCOAP}}.